-We will make two assumptions:

-\begin{enumerate} \item \textbf{Topologically-simpler embedding spaces result in easier classification problems}: This is a reasonable assumption that is supported by similar work referenced in Section~\ref{sec:related-work}. \item \textbf{During classification training, models tend to simplify their embedding space.}: This assumption does not always hold (as we discuss in the Limitations Section~\ref{sec:limitations}).
-However, we can empirically verify this by tracking the evolution of the densities of the persistence times (compare Figure~\ref{fig:multi-class-densities} with Figure~\ref{fig:multi-class-densities-paraphrase}). \end{enumerate}
+We first make two assumptions: \begin{enumerate} \item \textbf{Topologically-simpler embedding spaces result in easier classification problems}: This is a reasonable assumption that is supported by similar work referenced at the end of Section~\ref{sec:related-work}, e.g., the work of \citet{griffin2023topological}.
+Heuristically, if well-defined point clusters exist in the embedding space and each cluster contains mostly examples from one class, then the classification problem should be easier.

-With those assumptions in place, we chose to use $P(\text{persistence}<t)$ as the statistic, where $t$ is a user-defined threshold in $[0,1]$ (but see also the limitations of this statistic in Section~\ref{sec:limitations}).
+\item \textbf{During classification training, models tend to topologically simplify their embedding space}. \end{enumerate} The inverse of Assumption~\ref{item:assumption_1} is not true in general and depends on how we define topological-simplicity.
+Consider the point clouds $X_1=\{(1,i): i\in \{1,\ldots, 10\}\}$ and $X_0=\{(0,i): i\in \{1,\ldots, 10\}\}$ and assign labels $1$ and $0$ to them respectively.
+Then the (finite) persistence times of the $H_0$ homology for the set $X_0\cup X_1$ are all equal to $1$ as all points have a nearest neighbor with that distance (refer to the definition of Vietoris-Rips, Equation~\ref{eq:vr-def}).
+This indicates a single persistent component, yet the classification problem is linearly separable.
+This special case is not applicable to this work as we will study the evolution of embeddings during training.